Securing an Add-On Child Restraint in the Vehicle

 See also:

-Radios with a USB port can control a USB storage device or an iPod® using the radio buttons and knobs.
+The radio can control a USB storage device or an iPod using the radio buttons and knobs, and display song information on the radio’s display.